Equations

 - One or more equations did not get rendered due to their size.

-on the current target, and any subgoals that
+{ convs } runs the list of convs on the current target, and any subgoals that

-remain are trivially closed by skip
+remain are trivially closed by skip.

 Equations